django-oscar/django-oscar-paypal/README.rst

 ------------

-The following options are part of the PayPal Express API but are not handled within this implementation - mainly as there's nowhere in oscar to store the return value.
+The following options are part of the PayPal Express API but are not handled within this implementation - mainly as there's not obvious how you can handle these in a 'generic' way within oscar:

 * Gift wrapping
 * Buyer consent to receive promotional emails